rafocus/milestone-project-4/README.md

 - HTML and CSS was validated using W3 tool
 - The web application was tested on different screen sizes and mobile
+- A number of automated tests were implemeneted using Django testing module to test models, forms, views.
+- the automated tests run during the continuous integration with Travis Ci
-- Manual testing was caried out to test all routes and functionalities expected in the user stories.
+- Manual testing was caried out to test all routes and functionalities expected in the user stories as follows:
-- A number of automated tests were implemeneted using Django testing module.
+- Search on the home page with all the combinations.
+- Create a new ticket without being authenticated.
+- Ssend a message without authentication
+- Vote without authentication
+- Commenting without authentication
+- Checkout without authentication.
+- Register new user with an already existing username
+- Register new user with an already existing email
+- Login with invalid credentials
+- Vote when logged in, then tested the total number of votes displayed in the list view
+- Posting few comments then tested the number of comments for each ticket in the list view
+- Updating a ticket, tested changing the type from bug o feature and vice versa
+- Deleting a ticket, tested the search results and list view
+- Adding an amount to the cart, with more than one ticket.
+- Updating the cart amounts, deleting tickets from the cart
+- Checkout, payment confirmation
+- Tested if the funding balance and target is correct
+- Updating the feature price from the admin

 ## Deployment